Before Restoration – 2014

 The Red Hills Land Management Plan was completed in 2021.
 Once a forest management plan is completed, future timber sales will then be completed to remove Douglas-fir trees in order to free up room for existing and future Oregon White Oak.
 Weed control and site access development will also be planned.

-- Juniper cutting continues for its third year in the Robinson Creek watershed.
+- Juniper cutting continues for its fourth year in the Robinson Creek watershed.
 Juniper populations have greatly increased through a century of fire suppression.
 Projects like this have been shown to reduce fuel loads and increase water flows in creeks.